Non-Degree Seeking Students for Physical Therapy Licensure/Deficiencies

 14. HOW MANY CREDITS WILL I NEED AND MAY I TRANSFER CREDITS TO OTHER INSTITUTIONS?

 The number of credits you need will be based on your credential evaluation.
-If you need to take a significant number of credits, you may want to consider applying for the transitional DPT program which requires 22 academic credits.
+If you need to take a significant number of credits, you may want to consider applying for the transitional DPT program.
 Information about the transitional DPT program can be found on the University website at www.usa.edu under Educational Programs.

 Once you have completed your course(s), you can request an official transcript be sent to the evaluation agency.
 The credits completed may or may not be transferrable to other graduate institutions at their discretion.

 15. HOW WILL TAKING COURSES AFFECT MY VISA STATUS?